Willis V. McCall: Later life

-Days after his trial for the manslaughter of Vickers, McCall narrowly lost his re-election bid in November 1972.
+Days after his trial for the murder of Vickers, McCall narrowly lost his re-election bid in November 1972.
 Lake County had changed considerably during his time in office, growing in population, with many new people from the North as retirees.
-McCall was said to have bragged that he had been investigated 49 times and that five different governors had tried to remove him: "I've been accused of everything but taking a bath and called everything but a child of God," he like[d] to say.
+McCall was said to have bragged that he had been investigated 49 times and that five different governors had tried to remove him: He liked to say "I've been accused of everything but taking a bath and called everything but a child of God."
 He retired to his home in Umatilla, Florida.

 In 1985, the Lake County Board of County Commissioners named the road by his house, County Road 450A (CR 450A), as Willis V. McCall Road in his honor.
 More than 20 years later, the South Umatilla Neighborhood Association, a group of black residents on the road, some of whom had lived there for 50 years, asked the Lake County Commission to change the name of the road, as they objected to its honoring a man with such a history.
 The Commission members unanimously voted to change the road's name back to County Road 450A.

 Late in life, McCall published a memoir about his experiences, The Wisdom of Willis McCall.
 He defended his long career as sheriff and responded to public criticism.
 "McCall never doubted himself, the usefulness of segregation or the morality of the methods he used to enforce law and order."
-McCall died on April 28, 1994 at the age of 84.
+McCall died on April 28, 1994, at the age of 84.